ngi-nix/summer-of-nix/2026/repository-report-2024-02-2026-01.md

 only available to NGI0 projects but to all open source projects within the Next Generation Internet initiative.

-NGI projects that have been packaged are all made available in in a monorepo called NGIpkgs.
-Some of the packaged software was already upstreamed to Nixpkgs, currently the the largest, most up-to-date software repository in the world.
+NGI projects that have been packaged are all made available in a monorepo called NGIpkgs.
+Some of the packaged software was already upstreamed to Nixpkgs, currently the largest, most up-to-date software repository in the world.

+This report covers packaging work done in the second reporting period from February 1, 2024 to January 31, 2026.

-The NGIpkgs respository is publicly available at:
+The NGIpkgs repository is publicly available at:
 **https://github.com/ngi-nix/ngipkgs/**.

 ## NGIpkgs repository

-As of Jan 31, 2026, 98 projects are present in NGIpkgs repository.
+During the second reporting period, 98 projects were packaged in NGIpkgs repository.

 ### List of projects